inkVerb/VIP/101-shell/Lesson-01.md

 *gedit: Reload*

-*Ctrl + D deletes a line in gedit, use it to delete the line about "Mr. Apple delBar"*
+*Ctrl + D deletes a line in gedit*
+- Use it to delete the line about "Mr. Apple delBar"
+- Then Ctrl + S to save the file

 ___